maxzaw83/MegaMyanmarGrandNode/README.md

 # 🛒 MegaMyanmar — GrandNode E-Commerce Store

 A modern, feature-rich, and scalable eCommerce platform built with GrandNode (ASP.NET Core + MongoDB).
-Designed for rapid customization, SEO optimization, and mobile-first responsiveness, MegaMyanmar offers a solid foundation for building professional online stores tailored to both Myanmar-based businesses and global audiences.
+Designed for rapid customization, SEO optimization, and mobile-first responsiveness, MegaMyanmar offers a branch of Myanmar food import from Myanmar for Kiwin Myanmar people in New Zealand.

 I will also be releasing a simplified eCommerce version soon, specifically designed for ASP.NET Core junior developers, using N-Tier architecture with MySQL as the database.
 Since it is built on Entity Framework, you can easily switch to any supported database provider.
-For this project, I chose MySQL to accommodate the needs of my client, a small startup.
+For this project, I chose MySQL to accommodate the needs of my client.
 Front End User Screenshots
 ![MegaMyanmar Screenshot](https://raw.githubusercontent.com/maxzaw83/maxzaw/refs/heads/main/public/images/s1.jpg)
 (https://raw.githubusercontent.com/maxzaw83/maxzaw/refs/heads/main/public/images/s2.jpg)